Mobility Scooters

 Comfort

-There are a number of features that scooters can have to aid in the comfort of the user.
+There are many features that scooters can have to aid in the comfort of the user.
 Seating is the first thing to consider - do you need a high-back chair with a headrest (only on larger scooters) or is a low-back folding seat sufficient?
-Many scooters have adjustable seats that can be reclined slightly, or have armrests adjusted, to fit your posture - however, not all will offer these features.
-Rotating seats can be vital for those who struggle to sit and stand, as they aid getting onto and off the scooter.
+Many scooters have adjustable seats that can be reclined slightly or have armrests adjusted, to fit your posture - however, not all will offer these features.
+Rotating seats can be vital for those who struggle to sit and stand, as they aid in getting onto and off the scooter.

 Leg position is vital to your comfort.
 Taller drivers will want to ensure they have space for their legs, and a seat that can be adjusted backwards is ideal here.
 Long scooters generally have more legroom, and being able to move your feet between the footwell and resting on the wheel arches is often a bonus.
 Larger wheels will affect the height of the wheel arch, so bear this in mind.
 Conversely, if you are particularly short, make sure your legs will reach the floor - some scooters can be supplied with a height-adjustable foot box to aid with this.